-Nestled on 20 acres of land, this desert retreat sleeps eight and is ideal for families with older kids who can stay by themselves in the guest house or for two families traveling together.
-It has a fire pit, pool, grill, and stunning views of the mountains.
-This dog-friendly property is just minutes away from Joshua Tree National park where you can go hiking, mountain biking, horseback riding, and rock climbing.
+This gorgeous desert retreat sleeps 10 and is ideal for families with older kids who can stay by themselves in the dome tent or for two families traveling together.
+It has a fire pit, hot tub, grill, and stunning views of the mountains.
+This pet-friendly property is just minutes away from Joshua Tree National park where you can go hiking, mountain biking, horseback riding, and rock climbing.

-This luxury cabin has all the amenities you need, plus two master suites and two more bedrooms.
+This luxury home has all the amenities you need, plus a master suite, a loft, and an indoor jacuzzi.
 It’s perfect for two families taking a trip together.
-It has an eight person hot tub, stunning mountain views, hiking on the property, and a game loft with a shuffleboard table, a stand-up arcade console with all the favorite classics, board games, puzzles, and books.
-The home is about a 12 minute drive to Lake Arrowhead Village, and it’s a 45 minute drive to skiing and tubing.
+It has an eight person hot tub, stunning mountain views, hiking nearby, and an arcade room with all the classics.

 Did you know you can stay overnight on the Queen Mary?
 It’s a really unique and fun experience for kids—and for grownups.
 Once on board, you can explore the ship, take a tour and hear about history of the ship and its ghost stories, or dine in one of the restaurants (if they’re open due to the pandemic).
 Off the ship, you can walk to the Aquarium of the Pacific, walk or ride bikes along Long Beach’s bike bath, or play at the beach.